FOSS-Cell-GECPKD/OpenHack-20/GSoC-21/README.md

 - Any issues opened?
 (If yes, provide links to the issues)
 - Anything else you want to mention/ask?

-Once you've added all the details, open a PR and we'll check it out and get back to you.
+Once you've added the details, open a PR and we'll check it out and get back to you.
+The PR is to track your goals and progress so it won't be merged.
+You can edit your file with updates or add more organisations and push to your PR.